lardemua/ros_bridge/carla_ros_pcl_filter/README.md

 ## Run

-Execute the Carla Simulator and the Pcl-Recorder.
+Execute the Carla Simulator and the Pcl-Filter.

     #Terminal 1